 - risperidone (Risperdal)

 Your doctor may need to combine several medications.
 You may also need to try different combinations before finding something that works for you.
 Everyone responds a little differently to medications, so your treatment plan may be different from the treatment plan of a family member or friend.

-Dysphoric mania or bipolar disorder with mixed features is a treatable condition.
+Bipolar disorder with mixed features is a treatable condition.
 If you suspect you have this condition, or another mental health condition, talk to your doctor.
-Mental health conditions can be managed with treatment, but you will need to work with a doctor.
+Mental health conditions can be managed with treatment, but you’ll need to work with a doctor.

 Seeking help is an important first step in treating your condition.
 You should also remember that while you can manage symptoms, this is a lifelong condition.
 Check out some resources here.

 Consider joining a support group.
 These groups create environments where you can share your feelings and experiences with others who have similar conditions.
 One such support group is the Depression and Bipolar Support Alliance (DBSA).
 The DBSA website has a wealth of information to help educate yourself and those around you.